haimberger/scheduler-exp/README.md

     make test

+Some tests use `.golden` files to keep track of expected results (see [task/task_test.go](task/task_test.go) and [task/testdata/](task/testdata/) for an example).
+In those cases, if the files become outdated and you're certain that the actual values produced by the tests are correct, you can update the `.golden` files as follows:

+    make test-update

 If you'd like to see the test coverage information in a more visually appealing form, you can try the following instead:

     make test-coverage